Tuition Assistance Program Policy

 Full Time Employee

-A full time employee is an employee who has a 1.0 FTE (full time equivalent) work commitment.
+A full time employee is an active employee who has a 1.0 FTE (full time equivalent) work commitment.

 The location where the employee conducts the major portion of his/her work and/or research is considered the “home institution”.
 The “home institution” must be located within the State of Georgia.